MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cdaodatabase-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-`CDaoDatabase` Nesne şu anda açıksa sıfır dışı; Aksi takdirde 0.
+`CDaoDatabase` nesnesi şu anda açıksa sıfır dışı; Aksi takdirde 0.

 ### <a name="remarks"></a>Açıklamalar

 ##  <a name="m_pdaodatabase"></a>CDaoDatabase:: m_pDAODatabase

-`CDaoDatabase` Nesneyi temel alan DAO veritabanı nesnesi için OLE arabirimine yönelik bir işaretçi içerir.
+`CDaoDatabase` nesnesini temel alan DAO veritabanı nesnesi için OLE arabirimine yönelik bir işaretçi içerir.

 ### <a name="remarks"></a>Açıklamalar